PeterChou1/RustOS/Readme.md

 Rust OS is a custom OS written in Rust for the Raspberry PI 3b+ bcm2837 board.

 # Building
+To build the kernel you need to first run the following commands to install the dependencies <br/>
+`cargo install cargo-binutils` <br/>
+`rustup component add llvm-tools-preview`

 In order to build the kernel run the `build.sh` script in the root folder

 # Debugging